DMGDy/https-server/README.md

 Simply run `cc -o nob nob.c` and the binary will build as `bin/server`

+## Dependency
+This project uses [openssl](https://www.openssl.org/)(3.5 release) and the build program `nob.c` is default set the static library path `libssl.a` and `libcrypto.a` to be in the working directory of this project.
+You may modify it to point to its actual location on your machine or build it locally for this program like I did.

 ## TO-DO
 I hopefully can get through most of these.
 Ordered in what I think in the moment